 • Ahead of your kids’ appointments, continue to practice Covid-safe behavior such as wearing a mask and watching your distance at the vaccine appointment.

 • Keep kids hydrated and give them a snack before their vaccine appointments.
 This can help if they feel nervous, get dizzy or lightheaded.

 • Dress the kids in loose, comfortable clothing.
 This will enable them to easily expose the arm.

 • Give a pep talk on what to expect, just like any other vaccine appointment.

 • Wait the recommended 15-30 minutes post-injection at the clinic to monitor for possible allergic reactions or serious side effects.

 • Be prepared for common side effects after their vaccination including soreness in their arm, feeling tired or achy, having a headache, or getting a fever.
 Side effects usually resolve after one to two days.

-.
-It's a free tool that provides personalized health check-in after receiving a Covid-19 vaccine, a reminder to get a second dose, and to report any side effects children may experience to the CDC.
+• Enroll in V-SAFE.
+It’s a free tool that provides personalized health check-in after receiving a Covid-19 vaccine, a reminder to get a second dose, and to report any side effects children may experience to the CDC.

 • Continue to practice Covid-safe behavior.
 It takes time for the body to build protection after any vaccination.
 Kids are considered fully vaccinated two weeks after administration of their second Covid-19 dose.